-- 3 To qualify for the Postgraduate Certificate in Health Science, a student must achieve 60 points by successfully completing the requirements for one of the specialisations listed in these regulations. - 4 A student may complete the Postgraduate Certificate in Health Science from courses listed in Postgraduate Diploma in Health Science Table subject to their course of study being approved by the programme leader. - 5 A student may substitute courses in the specialisations with other relevant postgraduate courses with the approval of the programme leader.
+- 3 To qualify for the Postgraduate Certificate in Health Science, a student must achieve 60 points by successfully completing the requirements for one of the specialisations listed in these regulations. - 4 A student may complete the Postgraduate Certificate in Health Science from courses listed in Health Science Postgraduate Courses Table subject to their course of study being approved by the programme leader. - 5 A student may substitute courses in the specialisations with other relevant postgraduate courses with the approval of the programme leader.